maeklong/maeklong.github.io/Juniper/JNCIA-SEC.md

 Change the Block-Facebook-Access rule service to "any".
 Change the Internet-Access rule dynamic application to "any".
 Change the Block-Facebook-Access rule dynamic application to "any".
-Change the Internet-Access rule service to "junos-defaults".
+(X) Change the Internet-Access rule service to "junos-defaults".